 Here is a bit of my journey in science and research:

 Photo by Piedad Bartolomé Francés

-I recently started working as a postdoctoral researcher at Röttinger lab at the Institute for Research on Cancer and Aging in Nice (IRCAN) where I am interested in unlocking the cellular and molecular mechanisms underlying whole-body regeneration in the cnidarian sea anemone Nematostella vectensis.
-In particular, my current research focuses on the apoptosis-dependent mechanisms during the tissue crosstalk required to induce a regenerative response.
+I worked as a postdoctoral researcher at Röttinger lab at the Institute for Research on Cancer and Aging in Nice (IRCAN) where I studied the cellular and molecular mechanisms underlying whole-body regeneration in the cnidarian sea anemone Nematostella vectensis.
+In particular, the research focused on the apoptosis-dependent mechanisms during the tissue crosstalk required to induce a regenerative response.